 - Recruiting is still fundamentally high-touch, but more complex people analytics tools and processes are coming soon, so being future ready for predictive is analytics is essential.

-- Onboarding is strongly values based, but through the use of Workday, it’s moving slowly towards tech, which essentially increases the connection potential between employees and the organization.
+- Onboarding is strongly values based, but through the use of Workday, it’s moving slowly towards tech, which essentially increases the connection potential and engagement between employees and the organization.

 - Agreeing on goals is more easily facilitated by tech but remains high-touch.